 Step 4: Cover the board with a fireproof vapor barrier for added safety.
-Because foam board can absorb water and is not fire resistant, this is an important step to help prevent condensation and prevent damage from a fire.
+Because foam boards can absorb water and are not fire resistant, this is an important step to help prevent condensation and prevent damage from a fire.

 After installation, it is important to keep an eye on the foam boards from time to time to make sure they are not peeling.
 If you notice any breakdown, simply install a new one in the area you notice the wear and tear.

 How to Insulate a Metal Shed Without Breaking the Bank